 Carmel College is an exempt charity under the Part 3 of the Charities Act 2011 and is regulated by the Secretary of State for Education.
-The members of the Governing Body, who act on appointment of the trustees of the charity, are disclosed on pages 13 and 14.
+The members of the Governing Body, who act on appointment of the trustees of the charity, are disclosed on pages 12 and 13.
 In setting and reviewing the college's strategic objectives, the Governing Body has had due regard for the Charity Commission's guidance on public benefit and particularly upon its supplementary guidance on the advancement of education.

-In delivering its mission, the College provides the following identifiable public benefits through the advancement of education to students including students with high needs:
+In delivering its mission, the College provides the following identifiable public benefits through the advancement of education to 2,177 enrolled students including 33 students with high needs: